 She has received fellowships for residencies at NSCAD University, the Banff Centre for the Arts, the prestigious MacDowell Colony in the United States, the University of British Columbia and University of Alberta.

 Her artists’ books are in collections at the Victoria and Albert Museum, the Chelsea Art Library, Yale University, the Bruce Peel Collection and the National Gallery of Canada.
 She has taught at the Architectural Association School of Architecture, University of British Columbia and presently teaches at University of the Arts, London.

-View the BA (Hons) Sound Arts and Design course page.
+View the BA (Hons) Sound Arts course page.